Why is it that some people believe (have faith) in Christ as their Saviour and others do not? Does the Bible answer

 Free will theology is right out of the Roman Catholic Catechism.

 If you want to follow the "natural man" carnal reasoning, go right ahead.
 But it will all come to an end on Judgment Day.
 Then everybody will know that salvation is totally of the Lord and He does the choosing, not man.

 Read the article.
 Compare the verses.
 Think about what the Book actually SAYS.
 Ask God to give you the faith to believe the words of God and not the carnal philosophy of men.

 "Did we choose God or did He choose us?"

-WHY do some believe the gospel and others do not?
+Why do some have faith in the gospel and others do not?
 Does the Bible itself tell us?
 Yes!
 It most certainly does, but most Christians today don't believe what it actually says.
 They believe something else.

-Can the "free willer" who says: "I chose of my own free will to believe the gospel" answer WHY some believe and some do not using only the Scriptures?
+Can the "free willer" who says: "I chose of my own free will to believe the gospel" answer WHY some believe in Christ and some do not using only the Scriptures?
 No. He cannot.

 There is not a single verse of Scripture in the entire Bible that teaches "I chose of my own free will to believe".
 Not one.
 And yet that is the predominant theology of present day Christianity.